GonzOne/starterapp/README.md

 (2) Install the starter app

-    Download the zip rename the folder (your-project-name) and put it somewhere relevant on your machine.
+    Download the ZIP, rename the folder (your-project-name) and put it somewhere relevant on your machine.

 (3) Install dependencies